Academic Handbook Course Descriptors and Programme Specifications

 Course Overview

 This course investigates the rise of fascism in the twentieth century, the first truly ‘global’ century.
 While traditionally reserved for Italy, Germany (and sometimes Japan), the course asks whether ‘fascism’ can be understood as a global phenomenon.
-Students will learn key debates on facism, and explore its rise in the context of intellectual and political links across the globe.
+Students will learn key debates on fascism, and explore its rise in the context of intellectual and political links across the globe.
 India will serve as a case study of fascism beyond Europe.

 Learning Outcomes